austintgriffith/web2-to-web3-curriculum/day2/README.md

 we will send some testnet eth around

+use etherscan

-use etherscan to verify the sends
+to verify the sends

 custodial vs non-custodial

+nifty.ink

 smart contract wallets